dec1/practical_devops/os/linux/permissions/traditional/traditional.md

 ### Traditional File Access (`Permission Bits`)

-When a process tries to perform an action (read, write or execute) on  a file or directory,  traditional permission checking is performed as follows:
+When a process tries to perform an action (read, write or execute) on  a file or directory,  traditional permission checking is performed as follows (see also [permission bits](permission_bits.md)):

 - 1). _which **triad**_ to use - ie who _who should process be interpreted as_